kay-is/ewigkeit/packages/cli/README.md

   --json  Switch to JSON output.

 DESCRIPTION
-  Load the project info.
+  Load the project info from AO.
 ```

 ## `ewig link PROJECT-ID`

-Links the current project to an existing AO process
+Links the working directory to a project on AO.

 ```
 USAGE